Melina-Singh/MultiAgent_RAG/README.md

 # Multi-Agent RAG System 🤖

-A comprehensive, web-based RAG (Retrieval-Augmented Generation) system with an intuitive Streamlit interface that combines document processing, web scraping, and advanced language model capabilities to provide intelligent answers, summaries, and evaluations.
+A comprehensive, web-based RAG (Retrieval-Augmented Generation) system with an intuitive Streamlit interface that combines document processing, web scraping, and advanced language model capabilities to deliver intelligent answers, summaries, and evaluations.
+The system leverages Google's Gemini as the LLM, FAISS as the vector database for efficient retrieval, and utilizes LangChain for document chunking.

 ![system capabilities](https://github.com/user-attachments/assets/365a7dd5-8131-427a-870c-1cf3a9ab7499)